Information Systems Implementation & Project Management

 University departments must contact IT and complete a Project Initiation Questionnaire prior to soliciting acquisition, development or enhancement of technology systems.

 IT must be involved in project selection and planning whenever a technology solution is being considered and will provide consulting and advisory assistance to university officials involved with implementing project management.
 IT will also provide technical input and other advice and/or assistance commensurate with the project classification.
 Inquiries about project initiation and/or IT's involvement should be directed to the Assistant Vice President for Information Technology.

 The person/department proposing a technology project is responsible for project initiation.
 IT will work with the department on all administrative tasks associated with project selection and classification and for compliance with both university and state requirements.

-Once the project is chartered (officially adopted as outlined in the JMU Computing Standard) the project manager, in consultation with the relevant division head or other sponsoring authority, as identified in the project charter, is responsible for project management, documentation and oversight.
+Once the project is chartered (officially adopted as outlined in the JMU Computing Standard) the project manager, in consultation with the relevant vice president or other sponsoring authority, as identified in the project charter, is responsible for project management, documentation and oversight.
 Specific responsibilities include assuring compliance with policies, standards and guidelines issued by the University and fulfillment of any external compliance obligations that may apply.

 Sanctions will be commensurate with the severity and/or frequency of the offense and may include termination of employment.

 The authority to interpret this policy rests with the President, and is generally delegated to the Assistant Vice President for Information Technology.